dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/ref.md

 This functionality is useful when referencing versioned models that make breaking changes by creating new versions, but guaruntee no breaking changes to existing versions of the model.

-If the `version` argument is not supplied to a `ref` to a versioned model, the latest version.
-This has the benefit of automatically incorporating the latest changes of a referenced model, but is at risk to incorporating breaking changes.
+If the `version` argument is not supplied to a `ref` of a versioned model, the latest version is.
+This has the benefit of automatically incorporating the latest changes of a referenced model, but there is a risk of incorporating breaking changes.

 #### Example:
 <File name='models/<schema>.yml'>